dgaydukov/fixpusher/README.md

 * Add libs to Intellij, so when you work with projects all dependencies are there:
     * go to `project structure` => `libraries` => `add all libraries from inside lib folder`
     * now you can compile project from Intellij, all dependencies are there
-* You can run project from IDE, go to FixPusher.main, right click => Run

 ### Changes to project build
 I couldn't build initial project in Intellij, so I have to add a few changes so I can build project: